 The city has two railway stations, namely Ernakulum North and Ernakulum South, with an estimated daily passenger volume of 65,000.
-The stations are connected via a 3.8 km corridor that links major activity centers, such as Ambedakar Stadium, Lissie Hospital, and the KSRTC Bus terminal & depot.
-However, connectivity remains poor, and the primary modes of transport are walking and autorickshaw (intermediate public transport).
+The stations are connected via a 3.8 km corridor that links significant activity centres such as Ambedkar Stadium, Lissie Hospital, and the KSRTC Bus terminal & depot.
+However, connectivity remains poor, and the primary modes of transport are walking and auto-rickshaws (intermediate public transport).
 Despite ongoing efforts, the urban local authority has struggled to improve connectivity between the two stations due to a lack of a suitable design and clarity on optimal movement patterns.

-In the recent years, there has been a renewed interest in improving mobility along the corridor.
+Recently, a renewed interest has been in improving mobility along the corridor.
 The city aims to develop it as a green corridor, improving connectivity, aesthetics, cleanliness, and security, thus increasing land value throughout.

-The objective is also to facilitate multi-modal integration by improving the accessibility to metro stations from identified activity centers.
-The project's specific goal is to promote mobility focusing on pedestrians and non-motorised modes to create a more walkable, safe, environmentally friendly, and humane city.
+The objective is also to facilitate multimodal integration by improving the accessibility to metro stations from identified activity centres.
+The project aims to promote mobility, focusing on pedestrians and non-motorised modes to create a more walkable, safe, environmentally friendly, and humane city.